ddbrand/ddapp-v1/readme.md

 # Official DD App
 ## Changelog
+### 1.2.19 - 26.11.2019
+- Bug fixed for issue #15; QR Login went ok with false credentials
+- On userchange activity page refresh instant preventing false statistics and errors in calculating
+- Added loading animation for activities during refresh
+- General font size increased
+- General bug fixes
+- Statusbar flickering for home has been removed (Android)
+- Autologin tracker to track how long the server takes to respond and why it recognizes some times logged out.
+- Workouts sorted planname row alphabetically
+- Renewed language select

+_Testflight publish: None_
 ### 1.2.18 - 20.11.2019
 - structural change of the workout plans, simplification of the layout
     - added /workouts/ route incl. workouts html template